-are:

-exchange of reserves should be the base case in all CoBAs clarify that the functions of a CoBA are common to the CoBA no obligation for BSPs to offer balancing services abandon Transfer of Obligation Function make transfer of obligation obligatory introduce possibility of independent audit commissioned by participants or NRA (besides TSO monitoring)

-1) No change.
+Summary 39 comments were received on this article.
+The major themes emerging are: exchange of reserves should be the base case in all CoBAs clarify that the functions of a CoBA are common to the CoBA no obligation for BSPs to offer balancing services abandon Transfer of Obligation Function make transfer of obligation obligatory introduce possibility of independent audit commissioned by participants or NRA (besides TSO monitoring) Changes made 1) No change.
 2) Change.

-No change.
+3) No change.
 No obligation for BSPs to offer balancing services.
 4) Partly change.
 5) Party change.
 6) No change.

-o) No change.

-A CoBA can be formed only for the exchange of energy.

-Clarification of who is doing what is introduced throughout Chapter 2.

-There is no obligation for BSPs to offer all balancing services.

-Stakeholder requests are not possible to align.

-Stakeholder requests are not possible to align.
+Explanation for - A CoBA can be formed only for the exchange of energy. change or no - Clarification of who is doing what is introduced throughout Chapter 2. change - There is no obligation for BSPs to offer all balancing services. - Stakeholder requests are not possible to align. - Stakeholder requests are not possible to align.

-· •

-123256